XANi/goneric/README.md

 * `ChanGenCloser` - Use function to generate channel messages, stop when closer function is called
 * `ChanToSlice` - Loads data to slice from channel until channel is closed
 * `ChanToSliceN` - Loads data to slice from channel to at most N elements
+* `ChanToSliceNTimeout` - Loads data to slice from channel to at most N elements or until timeout passes
-* `SliceToChan` - Sends slice to channel
+* `SliceToChan` - Sends slice to channel in background
-* `SliceToChanClose` - Sends slice to channel, then closes it.
+* `SliceToChanClose` - Sends slice to channel in background, then closes it.

 ### Worker